-The Board of Trustees of Edward Waters University has fiduciary responsibility for the governance of the University, serving to oversee and shape its broad policies.
-Our President, Dr. A. Zachary Faison, Jr., is the chief executive officer of the University and is also a trustee.
+The Board of Trustees of Edward Waters College has fiduciary responsibility for the governance of the College, serving to oversee and shape its broad policies.
+Our President, Dr. A. Zachary Faison, Jr., is the chief executive officer of the College and is also a trustee.
 The president’s cabinet members are responsible for the implementation of College policy.

 Bishop Frank Madison Reid, III